Aaron Williams chronicles his experiences fighting forest fires in Chasing Smoke

 Wall of smoke

-Aaron Williams' comments have been edited and condensed.
+Aaron Williams' comments have been edited for length and clarity.